An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Logging Exceptions

 When exceptions occur, it’s often helpful to log them for troubleshooting or auditing.
-Python’s logging module provides a consistent way to track errors (and other events) in the console, files, or external logging services.
+Python’s logging module provides a consistent way to track errors.

 import logging